Deep Dive

 2. Technology & Architecture

-XDC is an Ethereum Virtual Machine (EVM)-compatible Layer 1 blockchain, meaning developers can port Ethereum smart contracts to XDC with minimal changes.
-It employs a XinFin Delegated Proof-of-Stake (XDPoS) consensus mechanism, where 108 approved masternode validators are responsible for transaction validation and block production.
-This design prioritizes enterprise needs, achieving over 2,000 transactions per second with sub-two-second finality and fees under $0.00001.
-A key feature is its hybrid architecture, which allows entities to launch private, permissioned subnets that can interoperate with the public mainnet for sensitive data.
+The network is Ethereum Virtual Machine (EVM)-compatible, allowing developers to port Solidity smart contracts easily.
+It achieves high performance through its XinFin Delegated Proof-of-Stake (XDPoS) consensus, where 108 KYC-verified masternodes validate transactions, each staking 10 million XDC (Cube Exchange).
+This design enables ~2-second finality, over 2,000 transactions per second, and fees under $0.00001.
+A key innovation is its hybrid architecture, which allows enterprises to launch private, permissioned subnets that interoperate with the public mainnet, balancing data privacy with public settlement finality.

 Conclusion